INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

     1,My Datastream,degree celcius,°C,ucum:Cel
     2,My other Datastream,degree celcius,°C,ucum:Cel

-The format returned when fetching a list of entities, or a single entitiy can be the same.
+The format returned when fetching a list of entities, or a single entity can be the same.

 ## $expand